 Amperometric flow detection

 With the immunoreagents completely characterized we proceeded to their implementation on an amperometric sensor platform.
-For this purpose, we used gold SPE since the objective of this work was to develop a reusable device.
+For this purpose, we used gold SPE since the objective of this work was to develop a cost-effective device.
 The biofunctionalization of the electrodes was accomplished through the formation of a stable mixed-self-assembled monolayer with a ratio of 1:3 between acid-PEG-thiol/m-PEG-thiol as described in [40] and based on previous studies [41,33].
 The biofunctionalization of the SPE was monitored by measuring CV.
 The experiments were carried out in order to determinate the effect on the rate of the electron transfer in the surface of the coated SPE.
 The CVs obtained for the SPE in different stages in Fe(CN)63-/4- solution are shown in Figure 4.
 As it can be seen, a substantial effect on the electron transfer was observed after the formation of the pegylated SAM, according to the fully passivation of the surface.
 The immobilization of the coating antigen C134-AD on the functionalized surface has also affected the electron transfer, however the highest impact was observed in the SAM formation.
 According to these results, the biofunctionalization took place successfully and the electrodes were ready to test the immunochemical assay.

 Initial experiments were addressed to assess if the biofunctionalized electrode was able to detect deltamethrin.
 Thus, a single concentration of the analyte was passed throw the flow cell to assess inhibition of the binding of the antibodies to the surface of the electrode.
 In absence of the analyte, an average absolute maximum signal of 256.0 ± 46.4 nA (N= 3) was obtained, while in the presence of deltamethrin (125000 nM) the signal was reduced to 94.7 ± 23.1 nA (N= 3).
 The reproducibility of the electrodes was deeply studied by the analysis of two different SPE coated with the C134-AD, being an average absolute maximum signal of 285.0 ± 33.5 nA (N=4) and 245.5 ± 62.33 nA (N=6).
 According to these results, it can be stated that the regeneration of the surface can take place using the same SPE, and it can be reproduced in different SPE.
 When the measurements were performed using seawater, the maximum signal was 201.3 ± 60.9 nA ((N= 7), slightly lower than in buffer, and in the presence of deltamethrin the amperometric signal was 103.7 ± 19.9 nA (N= 7), which is in the same range to the results of our PBST measurements.
 With these precedents we proceeded to build standard curves and measure them with the biofunctionalized electrodes.
 The results obtained are shown in Figure 5 and the parameters of the assay in Table 4.
 The data shown corresponds to the measuring of the standard curve for at least three consecutive days.
 The amperometric signal within the recorded cycles showed to be very similar, and the standard deviation for the different normalized measurement points was also satisfying with 3 to 10 % for buffer and 5 to 15 % for artificial sea water.
 The IC50 obtained resulted 272 and 230 nM (116 and 137 µg L-1) and a LOD of 14.9 and 9.3 nM (7.5 and 4.7 µg L-1) in buffer and in sea water, respectively.